Thais85/Course/docs.md

 This documentation describes how to use a hair diffuser.

 Note that this hair diffuser is not safe for children.
+Be careful!